 Empty Space is pitched at a similar level to Ticket to Ride (Days of Wonder) and, like that game, it works as an easy to learn and play 'gateway' game.
 The Black Hole cards, in particular, introduce a 'take that' element but, in the main, your focus will be in using your Research actions to plan a suitable path and trying to collect the colours you need to advance.
 This makes this game a good stepping stone in easing players towards more complex games involving 'programming' actions.

-Empty Space is due to launch on Kickstarter on 26 June.
-We'll add a link to the campaign when it goes live.
-We've been fascinated to see the evolution of this game through its early prototypes: shown here is a recent prototype, tho' we understand it is due to be modified further by changing the spaceship symbols for each colour in order to make the game accessible to colour-blind players.
-Again, you'll be able to see for yourself by checking out the campaign on KS.
+Empty Space launched on Kickstarter on 26 June.
+We've been fascinated to see the evolution of this game through its early prototypes: shown here on Board's Eye View is a recent prototype, tho' we understand it is due to be modified further by changing the spaceship symbols for each colour in order to make the game accessible to colour-blind players.

 #EmptySpaceExplorers #space #cardgame #setcollection #takethat #racegame #gatewaygame #TickettoRide #EmptySpace